How to Apply

-UCAS is the Universities and Colleges Admissions Service which is the central agency that deals with University applications.
-You only have to fill in 1 application form which UCAS then distributes to the universities of your choice saving you time and effort!
+UCAS, the Universities and Colleges Admissions Service, is the central agency that deals with university applications.
+You only have to fill in one application form, which UCAS then distributes to the universities of your choice, saving you time and effort.
 UCL requires applicants to apply through UCAS.

 How does it work?

 You can apply any time between 1st September and 15th January for entry the following year, but we recommend that you submit your application before Christmas, to give yourself the best possible chance.
 We will make an offer of a place based on your academic achievements to date, your predicted grades and your personal statement.
 The personal statement gives you an opportunity to tell us more about yourself and show your ability, interest, enthusiasm and motivation for studying the subject.
 UK-based offer holders will be invited to an Open Day.